-Moreover, Dougherty in view of Shiga discloses that the laptop will (1) draw current in an upstream direction (i.e., supplied at an upstream port and provided to a downstream port) port and (2) draw current in excess of 500 mA.
-In other words, the mobile device draws current without regard to the associated conditions in the USB Specification.
+Second, Dougherty in view of Shiga discloses that the charging subsystem is "enabled to draw current unrestricted by at least one predetermined USB Specification limit."
+Specifically, Dougherty in view of Shiga discloses that the mobile device will (1) draw current in an upstream direction (i.e., supplied at an upstream port and provided to a downstream port) port and (2) draw current in excess of 500 mA.
+In other words, the mobile device draws current unrestricted by these limits.
+Baker Decl., ¶ 316.